microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 **ONNX Layers supported using OpenVINO**

-The table below shows the ONNX layers supported and validated using OpenVINO Execution Provider.The below table also lists the Intel hardware support for each of the layers.
+The table below shows the ONNX layers supported and validated using OpenVINO™ Execution Provider.The below table also lists the Intel hardware support for each of the layers.
 CPU refers to Intel<sup>®</sup>
 Atom, Core, and Xeon processors.
 GPU refers to the Intel Integrated Graphics.
 VPU refers to USB based Intel<sup>®</sup> Movidius<sup>TM</sup>
 VPUs as well as Intel<sup>®</sup> Vision accelerator Design with Intel Movidius <sup>TM</sup> MyriadX VPU.